 Step 2 (Fig. 1) involves the acquisition of detailed elemental data for sample apatite grains having AFT age and length measurements.
 These data are critical for constraining the annealing parameters that are required to recognize and group the data into different statistical kinetic populations.
-Currently, www recommend that elemental data be acquired using electron probe microanalysis (EPMA) rather than by LA-ICP-MS even if the latter method allows for elemental data to be acquired at the point of age measurement and it ismay be more convenient to integrate in the workflow.
+We recommend that elemental data be acquired using electron probe microanalysis (EPMA) rather than by LA-ICP-MS even if the latter method may be more convenient to integrate in the workflow.
 We have used both methods and they give accurate information for the elements analysed.
 However, at present, F content cannot always be determined accurately using LA-ICP-MS and therefore OH content cannot be estimated.
-Without OH information, track retentivity can be underestimated, causing significant overlap of populations in kinetic parameter space, a result consistent with previous studies that emphasize the influence of OH on kinetic parameters (Ketcham et al., 1999; Powell et al., 2018).
-Analytical conditions for elemental analysis are summarized in the elemental data files included with the Issler et al. (2021) sample report.
-For the sake of efficient sample processing, a single setup was used for elemental analysis and time-dependent corrections were used to deal with halogen migration (similar to (Nielsen and Sigurdsson, 1981), with the knowledge that crystals oriented with their c-axis parallel to the electron beam could yield some inaccurate results.

-200 In our experience, the following suite of elements are useful for identifying kinetic populations for most multikinetic samples: Fe, Mn, Mg, Na, Sr, La, Y, Ce, F, Cl, Ca, P, Si and S. Fe is very important because current kinetic model calibrations suggest it has a stronger influence on annealing than other elements and it is common in apatite recovered from Phanerozoic rocks of northern Canada.
-In addition, multikinetic detrital samples can have significant concentrations of elements such as Mn, Mg, Na and Sr. Anions (F, Cl, OH) are known to have a strong effect on annealing behaviour and both 205 F and Cl are essential for estimating OH (e.g., Barbarand et al., 2003; Carlson et al., 1999).
-Ca and P are useful for assessing the quality of probe analyses and ensuring stoichiometric calculations are accurate.
-Finally, Si and S have been observed in high abundance for some samples although their contributions to annealing cannot be properly accounted for with existing models.
-These data may still be useful for assessing relative track retentivity among grains, particularly Si since there is experimental evidence to suggest it greatly enhances track retentivity (in wt % quantities) with respect to the Durango apatite age standard (Tello et al., 2006).
-The raw analysis time for our samples (Peter Hooper Geoanalytical Lab, WSU) is approximately 3.7 minutes per spot (16 grains per hour), excluding the time for setup (1-2 hours), standardization (8 hours) and point picking (150 grains per hour).
-Hourly billing is capped at 12 hours per day so it is advantageous to run samples in large batches for 48-72 hours straight which can reduce the hourly rate by 30-40 %.
-EPMA increases the average cost of AFT analysis by approximately 20% for our samples.
+Without space, a result consistent with previous studies that emphasize the influence of OH on kinetic parameters (Ketcham et al., 1999; Powell et al., 2018).
+In our experience, the following suite of elements are useful for identifying kinetic populations for most multikinetic samples: Fe, Mn, Mg, Na, Sr, La, Y, Ce, F, Cl, Ca, P, Si and S. Fe is very important because current kinetic model calibrations suggest it has a stronger influence on annealing than other elements and it is common in apatite recovered from Phanerozoic rocks of northern Canada.
+In addition, multikinetic detrital samples can have significant concentrations of elements such as Mn, Mg, Na and Sr. Anions (F, Cl, OH) are known to have a strong effect on annealing accounted for with existing models.
+These data may still be useful for assessing relative track retentivity among grains, particularly Si since there is experimental evidence to suggest it greatly enhances track retentivity (in wt % quantities) with 185 respect to the Durango apatite age standard (Tello et al., 2006).